vygonzalezlopez/vygonzalezlopez.github.io/README.md

 ## 4. Code Review Video

-Short description of what’s in the video:
-> This informal code review walks through the original CS-360 inventory app, identifies areas for improvement in software design, algorithms, and data handling, and outlines the enhancement plan executed in this capstone.
+This informal code review consists of a short video series that walks through the original CS-360 Inventory Management application prior to enhancement.
+The review demonstrates the application’s core functionality by running and testing its features, followed by a high-level walkthrough of the codebase.
+During the review, key areas for improvement are identified, including repeated logic, inconsistent naming conventions, limited input validation, poor file and folder organization, and tightly coupled components.
+The videos then outline a clear enhancement plan focused on improving software design, algorithmic logic, and data handling; each of which was implemented during this capstone to transform the original mobile application into a scalable, full-stack system.

 - **Video Link:** [Watch Code Review](https://www.youtube.com/playlist?list=PLBZlxNACkNPJbpW099KRJm9iqlLvW59gq)